 In the Command Prompt window, use the below command to go to the Explorer folder inside the hidden AppData folder.
 This is where the icon cache files are stored.

 Related: Wondering what’s the

-%homepath% in the above command?
-It’s an environment variable.
+%LocalAppData% string in the above command?
+It’s an environment variable for the hidden Local App Data folder.
 Here’s a list of useful Windows environment variables.

-3. Since the File Explorer is actively using the icon cache files, we first need to stop File Explorer.
-To do that, use the below command.
-Don’t worry when your screen goes blank.
+Before clearing the icon cache, we need to kill the File Explorer process.
+To do that, run the below command.
+Don’t worry when your screen goes blank, or the taskbar disappears.
 It’s completely normal.

 taskkill /f /im explorer.exe